 From all lots without a bid, the closing time is extended with 30 minutes after the last closing time for lots in that auction.
 In this way latecomers still have the possibility to place a bid.

-Static or proxy bid
+Static or auto bid

 There are two kinds of bids.
 With a static bid your bid is a fixed amount per lot.
-With a proxy bid you indicate the maximum price that you are willing to pay for the lot.
+With a auto bid you indicate the maximum price that you are willing to pay for the lot.
 Then the auction system will automatically increase your bid if you are outbid by a third party.

 This process continues automatically until your maximum bid is reached.
 If another bidder places a static bid equal to the maximum of your earlier placed automatic bid, the automatic bid comes first (an automatic bid beats the static bid).
 You can cancel your automatic bid by placing a static bid at the amount of the next minimum acceptable bid.
 At this point you are still the highest bidder, until you are outbid.
-It is not possible to cancel a bid, not with a static or a proxy bid.
+It is not possible to cancel a bid, not with a static or an automatic bid.